TonyFlury/py-importjson/README.rst

 0 Module Configuration
 ----------------------
-The importjson module supports two configuration options, set using ``importjson.configure(<config_item>,<value>``.
+The importjson module supports one configuration options, set using ``importjson.configure(<config_item>,<value>``.
 The config_items supported are :

-- AllDictionariesAsClasses : When set True the ``__classes__`` dictionary is not required and  all dictionaries under the JSON top level as translated into classes.
-Valid values are True and False.
-The default for this value is current False, but that default maybe True under later versions.
-If set incorrectly the JSON file will import successfully, but crucially the classes one might expect to exist will not.

-- JSONSuffixes : A list of valid JSON file name suffixes which are used when searching for potential JSON files to import.
+- ``JSONSuffixes`` : A list of valid JSON file name suffixes which are used when searching for potential JSON files to import.
 The default is [".json"].
 Setting this value incorrectly will prevent the library from finding or importing any JSON files - so take care.

+A previous configuration item ``AllDictionariesAsClasses`` has been rendered obsolete due to changes in ``0.0.1a5`` and a exception is raised if this item is attempted to be used.

 1 JSON file structure
 ---------------------